Handgun Carry Permit Application Fingerprint Fee

 Sexual Offender and Violent Sexual Offender Administrative Fee

-Each year during the month of March, violent sexual offenders are required to pay an administrative fee, not to exceed $100.
+Each year during the month of March, violent sexual offenders are required to pay an administrative fee, not to exceed $150.
 Sexual offenders pay the administrative fee during their annual reporting period.
-This fee is to be retained by the sheriff to be used to purchase equipment, to defray personnel and maintenance costs, or any other expenses incurred as a result of the implementation of the "Tennessee Sexual Offender and Violent Sexual Offender Registration, Verification, and Tracking Act of 2004."
+One hundred ($100.00) is This fee is retained by the sheriff to be used to purchase equipment, to defray personnel and maintenance costs, or any other expenses incurred as a result of the implementation of the "Tennessee Sexual Offender and Violent Sexual Offender Registration, Verification, and Tracking Act of 2004."
+The remaining fifty dollars ($50.00) shall be submitted to the TBI for maintenance, upkeep and employment costs, as well as any other expenses.
 Violent sexual offenders and sexual offenders who reside in nursing homes and assisted living facilities and offenders committed to mental health institutions or continuously confined to home or health care facilities due to mental or physical disabilities are exempt from the in-person reporting and administrative fee requirement.
 T.C.A. § 40-39-204(b) and (c).